Vinsers won gold medals at two international science competitions

 “I highly appreciate the students’ talent, especially their perseverance.
 They have been pursuing these scientific projects for a long time, even for years”, shared Mr. Nguyen Tien Long, Coordinator for Math & Science at Vinschool, also the study groups’ mentor.

-Vinsers’ project on generation of high-yield cordyceps strains used to win a bronze medal at The Elementz Science Project Competition & Exhibition in Singapore in 2019.
+Vinsers’ project on generation of high-yield cordyceps strains won a bronze medal at The Elementz Science Project Competition & Exhibition in Singapore in 2019.
 However, it was taken to new heights this year: more study samples and hybridization methods facilitated selection of the most optimal method.
 These advanced strains are expected to have lower production costs.

 High-yield cordyceps strains generated from 2 hybridization methods – Vinsers’ prideworthy research outcomes